How to prevent the spread of Head Lice

 Method of administration

-Also used to check the efficacy of any treatment choice 5, 9 and 12/13 days after application.
+Also used to check the efficacy of any treatment choice 5, 9 and 12/13 days after first application (on day 1).

 Pip code: 233-1783